bucknercsamuel/bucknercsamuel.github.io/_internships/2023SU_nasa_eg5_2.md

 </ol>

 This tour resulted in several conference publications at SciTech 2024: {% cite buckner2024constrained %} and {% cite shaffer2024implementation %}, with one formulation being selected for flight implementation on a future lunar landing mission.

+For a more detailed overview of the research produced by this internship, please see my [page on CVG](https://bucknercsamuel.github.io/projects/CVG/).